← Free Tools

 The inflation calculation

-We use the standard real return formula: Real Value = Nominal Value × ((1 + interest rate) / (1 + inflation rate))^years.
-This adjusts your savings account's growth for the erosion caused by rising prices.
+Real Value = Nominal Value × ((1 + interest rate) / (1 + inflation rate))^years.
+This adjusts your bank's stated growth for the purchasing power you lose to rising prices each year.

 Why 3.4%?